MirantisContainers/mke-docs/content/docs/reference/monitoring/README.md

 ## Accessing the UIs

 Prometheus and Grafana dashboards can be accessed quickly using kubectl port-forward after running the quickstart via the commands below.
-Kubernetes 1.10 or later is required.

 ### Prometheus